 Manserunt is a Raw Black Metal Collaborative Project from Italy and Germany, conceived in 2024.
-The project will release its debut EP, “Geist,” around September 2024, co-released with Adirondack Black Mass Productions and Pile of Heads Productions.
+Manserunt released their debut EP, “Geist”, on the 20th September 2024, co-released with Adirondack Black Mass Productions and Pile of Heads Productions.

-Manserunt, Geist: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
+Manserunt, Geist Review: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
 Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.

 The First Three Sins of Geist